 Export, Transform, and Load (ETL) Skills

+Some of the major skills that data analysts can acquire are the skills to acquire, transform, and load data.
 These skills will help a data expert to take data from one system and feed it into another.
 EDW requires such individuals to pull information from disparate systems such as human resources, EHRS, and finance.
-A typical example is where a healthcare facility has an EMR system, a costing system, and a patient satisfaction system that do not interface.
+A typical example is where a healthcare facility has an EMR system, a costing system, and a patient satisfaction system that do not interface or overlap.

-The ETL procedure will aid in making copies of data found in each of the systems, to make the details available in the information warehouse.
+The acquire/export, transform, and load procedure will aid in making copies of data found in each of the systems, to make the details available in the information warehouse.
 The advantage, in this case, is that integration of data from various systems is made possible through the ETL process.

 Structured Query Language